 In Pullman, all single (unmarried) freshmen under 20 years of age are required to live in a University residence hall for one academic year.
-This is not required in the Tri-Cities.

 In Pullman, the freshman live-in rule frames housing requirements (see below).